22nd February 2022

 7 steps for new plant & equipment

-When establishing a new capital project and introducing plant and equipment it is often a long, stressful and resource intensive process, especially for large developments.
-At the beginning there are formal planning and permitting considerations and approvals, budgets, time scheduling and a need to solidify the technical functionality of the plant.
-Noise can sometimes fall off the development radar, but there can be significant consequences for its omission (e.g. failure to secure planning or permitting, costly design retrofitting, programme time delays.)
+When establishing a new capital project and introducing plant and equipment, it is often a long, stressful and resource-intensive process, especially for large developments.
+At the beginning, there are formal planning and permitting considerations and approvals, budgets, time scheduling and a need to solidify the technical functionality of the plant.
+Noise can sometimes fall off the development radar, but there can be significant consequences for its omission (e.g. failure to secure planning or permitting, costly design retrofitting, and programme time delays.)
 From our 40+ years of experience at Wakefield Acoustics, we have supported numerous projects to define and fix the criteria for new plant installations.
-We have put together the following 7 step guide to assist you when managing noise at the outset of a new project.
+We have put together the following 7-step guide to assist you when managing noise at the outset of a new project.

 If the plant is positioned externally to a building or has the capability to emit noise to the surrounding noise-sensitive areas, a background survey will be required, along with an assessment to BS4142.
 This assessment determines the impact of the installation on the local area.
 If equipment is located indoors, consideration should be given to the Control of Noise at Work Regulations, and an assessment done to review the impact on employees.

 Where noise is assessed and a problem is identified, steps need to be taken to reduce the impact.
 Such steps will include: